Deputy Legal Affairs Secretary, Office of Gov. Edmund G. Brown Jr.

 With a bachelor's degree in political science from Fisk University in Nashville, Cox says she felt that law was the best professional option for her.
 At McGeorge, she spent a year on law review, served as a judicial extern for U.S. Magistrate Judge Kendall Newman at the Eastern District of California.
 In that role, she wrote proposed recommendations and opinions for him.
 "It was a very humbling experience because you don't want to take that kind of opportunity or authority lightly, especially being a student," she says.
 Cox also worked for Presiding Justice Vance Raye as a post-bar judicial clerk in the Third District Court of Appeal in Sacramento.

-After graduating from McGeorge in 2011, Cox now practices for Weintraub Tobin Chediak Coleman Grodin's Sacramento office as an associate.
-She practices complex business litigation, property and land-use litigation, employment litigation, financial law, and food and agriculture law.
-Many of her clients are large businesses with issues ranging from breaches of fiduciary duty, lease breaches, and employee theft.
+After graduating from McGeorge in 2011, Cox practiced for Weintraub Tobin Chediak Coleman Grodin's Sacramento office as an associate.
+She practiced complex business litigation, property and land-use litigation, employment litigation, financial law, and food and agriculture law.
+Many of her clients were large businesses with issues ranging from breaches of fiduciary duty, lease breaches, and employee theft.
 Interestingly, some of Cox' clients are involved in the multimillion-dollar state-regulated industry of inedible kitchen grease (IKG).
-Cox has helped IKG clients, including transporters and recyclers, deal with changing state regulations, and regulators threatening to shut them down or suspend their licenses.
+Cox helped IKG clients, including transporters and recyclers, deal with changing state regulations, and regulators threatening to shut them down or suspend their licenses.

 Cox considers herself a problem-solver and enjoys helping clients resolve their disputes.
 When she's able to identify the root of a dispute, "especially when the problem I've identified is not the argument that the parties have been having, I feel like I'm doing my job," she says.
 McGeorge's classes, she says, introduced her to real-world problems.
 Through the school for example, she served as a hearing officer for the cities of Sacramento and Elk Grove, deciding parking ticket appeals.